MAsuamah/employee-tracker/README.md

 # Employee Tracker

 ## Description
 The Employee Tracker is a command line app used to keep track and manage the departments, roles, and employees of an organization.
-Features include viewing, adding, and updating employees, roles, managers, departments.
+Features include viewing, adding, and updating employees, roles, managers, and departments.

 <img width="364" alt="Screen Shot 2021-05-16 at 4 24 52 PM" src="https://user-images.githubusercontent.com/77217156/118413618-382c0980-b66e-11eb-8863-32ccdc50e9ff.png">